-The Group seeks to limit its foreign currency exposure through matching its purchase of materials and sale of finished goods in the same currencies subject to sourcing constraints.
+The Group actively limits its foreign currency exposure through matching its purchase of materials and sale of finished goods in the same currencies.
 The Group monitors its remaining foreign currency exposure regularly to reduce the risk of foreign currency fluctuations in its operations.
-Historically, the Group hedged its US dollar exposure risk to the Mexican peso, Polish zloty and European euro by participating in a hedging programme that included forward exchange contracts.
-The Company did not have any outstanding hedging instruments as at December 31, 2017 and December 31, 2016.
+Historically, the Group hedged its US dollar exposure risk to the Mexican peso, Polish zloty and European euro by participating in a hedging program that included forward exchange contracts.
+In June 2016, the Company settled all outstanding foreign currency forward contracts for US\$5.9 million.